QUIC Throughput and Fairness over Dual Connectivity: Introduction

-Our evaluation compares the throughput of QUIC over DC with that of TCP over DC, and evaluates the fairness of QUIC over DC.
-The experiments show how QUIC is affected by different DC parameters, network conditions, and whether DC uses packet duplication.{For our throughput evaluation, we primarily compare the throughput of QUIC over DC with that of TCP over DC, and for our fairness comparisons we compare the throughput (and calculate a fairness index) of competing flows when using QUIC over DC.} We also present results using different QUIC implementations (aioquic, ngtcp2) and congestion control algorithms (NewReno, CUBIC).
-Our findings provide insights into the impact that DC has{and its parameters have} on QUIC performance. \revone{For example, we}{Furthermore, we} show the value of increasing the UDP receive buffers when running QUIC over DC, that QUIC over DC can achieve similar throughput as TCP over DC, and that QUIC over DC can achieve optimal fairness under symmetric link conditions, except if DC duplicates packets to increase reliability.
+In this paper, we present the first performance evaluation of QUIC over DC.
+First, a testbed is set up to simulate DC.
+The testbed captures QUIC and TCP performance under a wide range of network behaviors (based on bandwidth, delay, and loss conditions) and the impact of different DC parameters.
+Second, using a series of throughput and fairness experiments, we show how QUIC is affected by different DC parameters, network conditions, and whether the DC implementation aims to improve throughput or reliability.
+For our throughput evaluation, we primarily compare the throughput of QUIC over DC with that of TCP over DC, and for our fairness comparisons we compare the throughput (and calculate a fairness index) of competing flows when using QUIC over DC. \revone{We also present results using different QUIC implementations (aioquic, ngtcp2) and congestion control algorithms (NewReno, CUBIC) \revone{}{and include network conditions with both static and highly time-varying bandwidths}.}{We also present results using different QUIC implementations (aioquic, ngtcp2), congestion control algorithms (NewReno, CUBIC), and for networks with both static and highly time-varying bandwidths.} Our findings provide insights into the impact that DC and its parameters have on QUIC performance. \revone{For example, we}{Furthermore, we} show the value of increasing the UDP receive buffers when running QUIC over DC, that QUIC over DC can achieve similar throughput as TCP over DC, and that QUIC over DC can achieve optimal fairness under symmetric link conditions, except if DC duplicates packets to increase reliability.

+\revtwo{}{Overall, the experimental findings presented in this paper provide an important step towards understanding the interplay between DC and QUIC under different conditions and scenarios.} \revtwo{}{Again, while much prior work have studied either DC or QUIC, we are the first to consider these in combination.}